 Artist's Oil Paints

 fresque.jpg All of our pigment colors are suitable for use in oil paint, whether working from the palette or storing for later use.
 Our Muller Paint Making Set is a helpful tool if larger quantities are made for storage.
-For Artist's wishing to experiment with using pigments, we have special Ocher and Pigment collections in our Kits and Sets.
+For Artist's wishing to experiment with using pigments, we have special Ocher and Pigment collections in our Pigment Sets.

 Basic Oil Paint Recipe